Hultsfred Festival: Hultsfred goes Stockholm!

 FKP Scorpio stages 13–15 June 2013 a festival in Sigtuna Municipality, north of Stockholm.

 This is Hultsfred

-This is Hultsfred are working to keep the festival in Hultsfred, planned to 14–15 June 2013.
+This is Hultsfred were working to keep the festival in Hultsfred, planned for 14–15 June 2013.

 History

 At the 1999 festival, a 19-year-old woman died of suffocation during a concert with Hole.

 In 2006, the festival booked Babyshambles, the band fronted by Pete Doherty.
 Because of Doherty's widely reported drug addiction, the arrangers of the festival were criticized even before the festival had begun, as the festival profiles itself as being anti-drugs.
 The arrangers defended the booking by saying that the band was booked for its music and not its members' personal lives.
 After being delayed for more than an hour, the concert took place with Doherty attacking photographers, throwing a guitar at the audience and finally falling off stage in a failed attempt at stage diving.
 Immediately after the concert Doherty was arrested by the Hultsfred police and fined for drug possession.

 On 30 June 2010, Rockparty reported that due to bad ticket sales, Hultsfredsfestivalen AB would file for bankruptcy, and that the 25th annual Hultsfred festival would not be held.
 The festival made a comeback the next year, thanks to FPK Scorpio.